dotnet/docs-maui/docs/platform-integration/native-embedding.md

 ## Enable .NET MAUI support

-To consume .NET MAUI controls that derive from <xref:Microsoft.Maui.Controls.Element> in a .NET for iOS, .NET for Android, or WinUI app, you must first enable .NET MAUI support in the native app's project file.
+To consume .NET MAUI controls that derive from <xref:Microsoft.Maui.Controls.Element> in a .NET for Android, .NET for iOS, .NET for Mac Catalyst, or WinUI app, you must first enable .NET MAUI support in the native app's project file.
 This can be accomplished by adding `<UseMaui>true</UseMaui>` to the first `<PropertyGroup>` node in the *.csproj*:

 ```xml
 <PropertyGroup>